SackofCodetatoes/mastermindApp/README.md

 == How to run the project ==
 - Install Android Studio Bumblebee | 2021.1.1 Patch 3, following install prompts and make sure to install the AVD (Android Virtual Device) when the checkbox option is available, Android SDK.
+- Install OpenJDK, which should be included on the installation of Android Studio
 - Import the project either by downloading from the repo and selecting the "Open" option on the Android Studio welcome screen or choose the "Get from VCS" and pasting the repo link in the URL with the Version control option set to Git and hit "clone".
-- Once Android Studio boots up, select to trust the project (I have not tried safe mode yet, I assume it does not build and run scripts immediately) and allow time for Android studio to build the project.
+- Once Android Studio boots up, choose to "Trust Project" or "Run in safe Mode" (I believe the difference is "Trust Project" will immediately run the build scripts while Safe Mode wont, allowing the user to look through the code before building the project) and allow time for Android studio to build the project.
 Progress bar should be on the bottom right of the IDE.
 This may take some time on the first launch of the project in Android Studio.
 - Once the project has completed it's build, create an Android Virtual Device.
 The device specifications I used when building and testing the project were:

 Device: Nexus_S